anapenedos/PhosQuest/README.md

 ## General information for Repository Users

 ### Website functionality - Basic overview
-PhosphoQuest is a web application designed to enable users to search and browse a compiled database containing information about Human protein kinases, their substrates and inhibitors with related phosphosite and disease information.
+PhosphoQuest is a web application designed to enable users to search and browse a compiled database containing information about Human protein kinases, their substrates and inhibitors with related phosphosite information.

 The application also provides an area for users to upload a tsv or csv file of experimental mass-spectrometry data and receive outputs showing sites for which phosphorylation was significantly up- or down-regulated, and other useful analysis.
 The analysed data can be viewed on the website and the complete analysis of all phosphosites in the data can be downloaded as a CSV file.